Crio-Bytes/IBD-2022-Master-Repository/Implementation of RecyclerView/README.md

+## Overview
+ By this learner will learn how to install Android Studio and how to implement RecyclerView with CustomeAdapter

 ## Install and Setup Android studio
 - To download android studio visit official website, click below link
    - Link :- https://developer.android.com/studio